-the aim.
-We thus lose the injective mapping that is necessary to have a suitable definition 45.
+The relation function-functioning is suitable for defining mental facts when we can assume that a function is realized in only one way, that is by means of a unique physical process.
+In this case, however, we can use a direct mapping into this process, and we relapse into the previous way of defining mental things.
+The use of a function-functioning relation may become misleading because, when we realize a function, we can think that we also attain an aim.
+In this case, we have as constraint on our mental activity that the activities by which we can accomplish the same aim will be considered as being equivalent and interchangeable to attain the aim.
+We thus lose the injective mapping that is necessary to have a suitable definition 43 .
 Furthermore, the idea of function is related to the idea of purpose.
-In scientific theories, however, we prefer to introduce only material or efficient causes, because we can immediately plan an experiment in which we start the process that in the theory is considered to be the material cause and we look for the expected effect.
+In scientific theories, however, we prefer to introduce only material or efficient causes, because we can immediately plan an experiment, in which we start the process that in the theory is considered the material cause and we look for the expected effect.
 If we will instead use a final cause, then we fall into a rather intriguing situation, because a final cause is thought to be at the end of the process that it causes, and so we must introduce another thing that promotes the expected result.
 In conclusion, either we would lose the one-to-one function into physical things that we required to our definitions of mental things, or we shall complicate the theory in an unacceptable way, because we must duplicate the elements that we think to promote the occurrence of the facts.

 Furthermore, in psychology subject has often the role of acting cause in passing from purpose to action.
 When the biological organism acting as subject has a too poor complexity, other explanatory elements were introduced, and instinct is the most common one.
 However, biology today has no necessity to introduce in its explanations purposeful elements, even survival.
 We can use a mental scheme in which we associate a different life expectation of the organism to the biological processes that occur in it.
 When we sample the organisms in our observations, the life expectation associated to a biological process becomes a monotone function of the probability to find an organism in which that process occurred.
-So, we do not require any purposeful element to obtain a satisfactory theory of evolution, and a satisfactory explanation for the observed distribution of the various species46.
+Therefore, we do not require any purposeful element to obtain a satisfactory theory of evolution, and a satisfactory explanation for the observed distribution of the various species44.
 In my opinion, because of this change of perspective, purposeful behaviors survive now in psychology only among the highly complex behaviors, and we find another good argument to avoid organ-function or function-functioning relation when we define mental things.